Dylan-Eckert/CT100/courses/Setting up your dev environment.md

 ### Git

 Git is a distributed system.
 Conceptually, most other systems store information as a list of file-based changes.
-You think of the information they keep as a set of files and the changes made to each file over time.
+You can think of the information they keep as a set of files and the changes made to each file over time.

 <!--![image](https://git-scm.com/book/en/v2/book/01-introduction/images/deltas.png)-->